Business Support Finder

 • Government-backed unsecured personal loan of between £500 to £25,000 to help start or grow a business in the UK.

-• Fixed-rate business loans from 1 to 5 years, offering up to £100,000, to help UK owners start, grow, or expand their business over 1 to 5 years.
+• Fixed-rate business loans from 1 to 5 years, offering between £500 to £25,000, to help UK owners start, grow, or expand their business over 1 to 5 years.

 • An opportunity to provide a work placement to a young person to help bring diversity to entrepreneurship.